With any company or business, there are a lot of risks involved just managing it daily.

 Small businesses are especially vulnerable to these kinds of attacks.
 Researching the background of your customers can help prevent you from falling victim to a scam.

-Create a culture of awareness
+Create a culture of awareness.

-Education is your key to preventing financial crime from occurring in your company.
-One way to help prevent financial crimes is by educating every member of your company about any techniques that financial criminals can do.You can hold workshops or training every so often so that you and your staff are always updated on any new scams.
-You have to teach them certain behaviors that can be suspicious so that they are able to keep a closer eye on these.
+Education is the key to preventing financial crime from occurring in your company.
+One way to help stop financial crimes is by educating every company member about any techniques financial criminals can use.You can hold workshops or training every so often so that you and your staff are constantly updated on any new scams.
+You have to teach them certain behaviors that can be suspicious so that they can keep a closer eye on them.

-Creating a culture of awareness around financial crime is the best way to prevent any financial setbacks caused by criminal undertakings.
+Creating a culture of awareness around financial crime is the best way to prevent financial setbacks caused by criminal undertakings.

 Investigate anyone

-Beware of cybersecurity risks
+Beware of cybersecurity risks.

-The digital age has opened people up to a wide variety of possibilities, which includes creating online businesses.
-At the same time, however, it has also opened them up to a wide range of risks in the digital realm.Make sure that you protect your business from cybersecurity risks, especially when you're dealing with large transactions that aren't usual for your business.
+The digital age has opened people up to various possibilities, including creating online businesses.
+At the same time, however, it has also opened them up to a wide range of risks in the digital realm.Ensure that you protect your business from cybersecurity risks, especially when dealing with large transactions that aren't usual for your business.
 Make sure that you regularly check for accounts that have multiple identities.

-Much like how you protect yourself from real-life customers, you should also try your best to research on online customers.
+Much like how you protect yourself from real-life customers, you should also try your best to research online customers.
 You should also create backups of your data so that you won't have information leaks that can lead to financial losses.

-Maintain thorough financial records
+Maintain thorough financial records.

 Build robust controls